-Egg donation increasingly has been accepted as a way of assisting women lacking healthy oocytes to have children.
+Egg donation has been increasingly accepted as a way of assisting women lacking healthy oocytes to have children.
 Thus, the main motivation of potential egg donors is helping these women create a family in spite of giving up on their own genetic material.

 In many cases, the receiving couple chooses known egg donation as a way of using the oocytes of a close friend or relative.
 Usually, when this is the case, it stands for an unpaid donation of oocytes.
 Conversely, when it is an anonymous egg donor, programs may offer financial incentives.